rodralez/NaveGo/GSoC-2017_how-to-apply.md

 ## Experience

 What is your experience using and developing MATLAB/Octave applications?
 What about other open source programs?
 Have you worked in conditions like these before (remote team work, timezone difference, deadlines)?
 Are you comfortable communicating technical development in English?
-What is your familiarity with the programming language in question (MATLAB/Octave, Python, Django, NODE.JS).
+What is your familiarity with the programming language or technology in question (MATLAB/Octave, Python, Django, NODE.JS, GIS, integrated navigation).

 ## Tip